 The Miami City cemetery is also the location of a lot of ritual sacrifices and grave desecrations done by the living.

 7. Deering Estate

-If you are looking to visit the most haunted places in Miami because you live to see ghosts are witness paranormal activity then the Deering Estate is a must visit!
+If you are looking to visit the most haunted places in Miami, because you live to see ghosts or witness paranormal activity, then the Deering Estate is a must visit!

 The reports of ghostly sightings and paranormal activity are plentiful for the Deering Estate.
-There are those that have experienced changes in temperature, others who have witnessed doors slamming shut without anyone near them, and reports of people hearing whispering voices.
+There are those that have experienced changes in temperature.
+Others have witnessed doors slamming shut without anyone near them, and reports of people hearing whispering voices.

 On one visit to the Estate a psychic reported hearing a woman pleading for help for a young boy that was apparently drowning.